ChristFarrell/_cm/Homework/README.md

 ## [Homework 2](https://github.com/ChristFarrell/_cm/blob/main/Homework/Homework%2002%20190925/Algebra.py)

-The equation is a quadratic equation $ax² + bx + c = 0$, which is the variable of a, b, and c cannot be equal as 0.
+This equation is a quadratic equation $ax² + bx + c = 0$, which is the variable of a, b, and c cannot be equal as 0.
 To find the solution of x, we can do it by the rules.<br>
 <br>
 $$x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$$<br>